Here's when your bins will be collected across Gwent this Christmas period

 Monmouthshire

-Collections from December 27 to December 31 will take place one day later than usual, while collections from January 2 to January 5 will also be one day late.

-Christmas and Boxing Day collections will be two days later than usual.
+In Monmouthshire, collections from December 25 to December 28 will be two days later than usual.

 The council is asking people to get their rubbish out on the kerb by 7am.